yonkahlon/Zenject/README.md

 ## <a id="theory"></a>Theory

+What follows is a general overview of Dependency Injection from my perspective.
+However, it is kept light, so I highly recommend seeking other resources for more information on the subject, as there are many other people (often with better writing ability) that have written about the theory behind it.

-See <a href="https://www.youtube.com/watch?v=8ZCkEXv3QsQ">here</a> for a video that also serves as a nice introduction to the theory.
+Also see <a href="https://www.youtube.com/watch?v=8ZCkEXv3QsQ">here</a> for a video that serves as a nice introduction to the theory.

 When writing an individual class to achieve some functionality, it will likely need to interact with other classes in the system to achieve its goals.
 One way to do this is to have the class itself create its dependencies, by calling concrete constructors: